WorldCereal/ewoc_platform/README.md

 ```

 Set up SSL Configuration
-For now, keycloak is deployed and available in http, this point is WIP and https should be available by default in the near future.
+For now, keycloak is deployed and available in http.
 For now to use keycloak with https it is required to edit the ingress configuration of keycloack.
 First export it in a yaml file with ```kubectl get ingress -n keycloak keycloak -o yaml > ingress.yaml```.
 Then update the ingress by adding the following annotations under metadata tag: